-Once my flight landed in Mumbai at 7 a.m. and I met everyone attending the retreat at the pick-up point close to the airport, we boarded a luxury bus to Vikramgad on the outskirts of Mumbai.
-The attendees, from corporates, advertising, medical, housewives, hailed from Mumbai, Delhi, Bengaluru and Dubai.
+FLASHBACK.
+Once my flight landed in Mumbai at 7 a.m. and I met everyone attending the retreat at the pick-up point, we boarded a hired bus to Vikramgad, three hours from Mumbai.
+The attendees, from corporates, advertising and business to housewives, hailed from Mumbai, Delhi, Bengaluru and Dubai.
 United by their deep belief in the retreat founder Kanchan RK Sharma.
-Once there, sleeping in a luxury treehouse treehouse in dense foliage, going for walks in the forest fringing a lake, meditation under the trees, connecting and bonding with others over bonfires and barbecues, drum circles and kayaking… was the agenda.
-Just self-love and self-nurturing.
-The retreat had taken me away from ringing phones, laptop and work pressure, which in turn, gave me an opportunity to reflect in solitude, on how I am living my life and if this is truly my heart's desire.
-Memorable moments that come to mind — when I hugged a tree, as part of an excersize of communicating with tree people, I was surprised at the tears that pricked my eyes and rolled down; the embrace had tapped into carefully concealed pain and brought scarring memories to the surface, and I wept, oblivious of my surroundings.
-It gave me courage to open up and talk about it with Kanchan and allow myself to let go of the pain; it also gave me the clarity I needed to 're-frame' my approach to the situation.
-This is just the tip of the iceberg; the sacred fire where all of us burnt a piece of paper of weaknesses we wanted to let go of and offer in its place what we wanted from life — and the drum circle to the sound of which we closed our eyes and meditated — was undeniably therapeutic.
+Once there, sleeping in a luxury treehouse in dense foliage, going for walks in the forest fringing a lake, meditation under the trees, connecting and bonding with others over bonfires and barbecues, drum circles and kayaking… was the agenda.
+Just self-love and pampering.
+The retreat had taken me away from phones, laptop and work pressure, which in turn, gave me an opportunity to reflect in solitude, on how I am living my life and if this is truly my heart's desire.
+Memorable moments that come to mind — when I hugged a tree, as part of an excersize of communicating with tree people, I was surprised at the tears that pricked my eyes and rolled down; the embrace had tapped into concealed pain and brought scarring memories to the surface, and I wept, oblivious of my surroundings.
+It gave me courage to open up and talk about it with Kanchan and allow myself to let go of the pain; it also gave me the clarity I needed to 're-frame' my approach to life.
+This is just the tip of the iceberg — the sacred fire where all of us burnt a piece of paper where we had listed our weaknesses and offered in its place what we wanted from life — the drum circle to the sound of which we closed our eyes and meditated was undeniably therapeutic.
 It went a long way in breaking past my reserved, guarded self to make me open up.
-That night, I surprised myself by sleeping soundly, without tablets that I take for insomnia.
-Today, it's a week I haven't taken tablets.
+That night, I surprised myself by sleeping soundly, without the 2-mg sleeping tablets I take for insomnia.
+Today, it's a month I haven't taken tablets.
 Yes, it was the perfect place, with positive energy, to journey inwards to my deepest self.
 And heal.